History of neuroscience: Antiquity

 The debate regarding the hegemonikon persisted among ancient Greek philosophers and physicians for a very long time.
 Already in the 4th century BC, Aristotle thought that the heart was the seat of intelligence, while the brain was a cooling mechanism for the blood.
 He reasoned that humans are more rational than the beasts because, among other reasons, they have a larger brain to cool their hot-bloodedness.
 On the opposite end, during the Hellenistic period, Herophilus and Erasistratus of Alexandria engaged in studies that involved dissecting human bodies, providing evidence for the primacy of the brain.
-They affirmed the distinction between the cerebrum and the cerebellum, and identifying the ventricles and the dura mater.
+They affirmed the distinction between the cerebrum and the cerebellum, and identified the ventricles and the dura mater.
 Their works are now mostly lost, and we know about their achievements due mostly to secondary sources.
 Some of their discoveries had to be re-discovered a millennium after their death.

 During the Roman Empire, the Greek physician and philosopher Galen dissected the brains of oxen, Barbary apes, swine, and other non-human mammals.
 He concluded that, as the cerebellum was denser than the brain, it must control the muscles, while as the cerebrum was soft, it must be where the senses were processed.
 Galen further theorized that the brain functioned by the movement of animal spirits through the ventricles.
 He also noted that specific spinal nerves controlled specific muscles, and had the idea of the reciprocal action of muscles.
 Only in the 19th century, in the work of François Magendie and Charles Bell, would the understanding of spinal function surpass that of Galen.